xDaryamo/puccini/tosca/QUIRKS.md

 * **imports.topology_template.ignore**: Allows imported units to contain a `topology_template`
   section, which is ignored.

+* **imports.sequencedlist**: Allows the "import" syntax to be a sequenced list, in which the name is ignored.

 * **data_types.string.permissive**: By default Puccini is strict about "string"-typed values and will consider integers, floats, and boolean values to be problems.
 This quirk will accept such values and convert them as sensibly as possible to strings.
 This includes accepting floats